tom-jj-G/KeplerExoplanets/README.md

 Exoplanet — searching for a new World beyond our solar system

 ### Reason why the topic has been selected
-The universe is infinite and boundless, and it consists of various forms of matters.
-Earth is one of the planet in the universe.
-Humans lived in the Earth for so many years and have been asking the question that are we alone in the universe?
-Therefore, scientists and researchers are searching for a planet that obtain similar living conditions as Earth, and we called it “exoplanet”.
+Is Earth the only habitable planet in the universe?
+Scientists and researchers are searching for planets that can provide similar living conditions for human, and tas Earth, and those planets are called “exoplanet”.
+We want to investigate the exoplanet data provided by NASA Exoplanet Archive and find a habitable planet.

 ### Description of the source of data
 * https://exoplanetarchive.ipac.caltech.edu/index.html